hatchjaw/jacktrip-teensy/README.md

 - A TCP handshake is used to exchange UDP ports between client and server.
 - Client starts to send UDP packets, the server uses the header to initialize jack parameters.
+- Don't run jacktrip with loopback auto-patching.
+Just.
+No.

 ### Alsa